Senuka072/Flip-card-using-HTML-CSS/README.md

-# This repository is about how make a flip card using HTML & CSS.
+# This repository is about how to make a flip card using HTML & CSS.

 ## Clone the repository
 ```